-This 2-day, mainly didactic program takes place at our Mississauga Health and Wellness Centre.
+This 2-day, mainly didactic program takes place at our CPM Centre located in Mississauga.
 It covers the basics of pain pathophysiology, assessment, diagnosis, multi-disciplinary treatment planning, pharmacotherapy and an introduction to interventional pain medicine.
 This course is fully accredited for 11 MAINPRO M1 study credits by the College of Family Physicians of Canada (CFPC).

 MSK Focus Course:

 This 2-day course takes place in downtown Toronto and is provided by Dr. Julia Alleyne, a well-known expert in MSK Medicine in Canada.
 It will be a combination of didactic and hands-on training using programmed patients, where you will review MSK physical examination, diagnosis and treatment planning.
 This course is fully accredited for 14 MAINPRO M1 credits from the CFPC and for Category 1 MOCOMP credits from the Royal College of Physicians and Surgeons of Canada.
 For more information, click here.